written by Mfoniso Udofia

 Traveling from Lagos to visit her mother and American-born sister for the first time in two decades, thirtysomething Iniabasi arrives to a snowy landscape, and even chillier truths inside a small Manhattan apartment.
 As Nigerian traditions clash with American realities, the family is forced to confront its literal and emotional baggage and its painful legacies across language, continents, and cultures.

-was named one of American Theatre Magazine’s “20 Theatre Workers You Should Know” (October 2015).
-He has directed and developed new works at The Public Theater, Williamstown Theater Festival, Signature Theatre, Mabou Mines, The Lark, New Dramatists, 2g, ABC/Disney, and large-scale stage shows, live events, and spectaculars at Disney Parks Live Entertainment.
+Her Portmanteau at A.C.T.
+He also has directed and developed work at The Public Theater, Williamstown Theater Festival, Hartford Stage, Signature Theatre Company, Mabou Mines, Drury Lane Theatre, 2g, The Lark, New Dramatists, ABC/Disney, and large-scale stage shows, live events, and spectaculars at Disney Parks Live Entertainment.
+Upcoming: Macbeth at Cal Shakes.
 Maog first gained notice in 2004, when he was one of six directors in the nation to receive the NEA/TCG Career Development Program.
 He has also been awarded the Van Lier Directing Fellowship at Second Stage, Altvater Fellowship at Cornerstone Theatre Company, and the Presidential Award with the Theatre Arts Project, and was recently chosen as an inaugural TCG SPARK Leader, spotlighting rising arts executives.
-Vice President, CAATA Board.
 B.A. in Global Leadership and Performance Studies - NYU/Gallatin. www.victormaog.com

 Steven Anthony Jones was the Artistic Director of the Lorraine Hansberry Theatre, the premiere African-American Theatre Company in the San Francisco Bay Area.
 He directed Philip Kan Gotanda's After the War Blues for the UC Berkeley Dept. of Theatre, Dance and Performance Studies.
 He has worked professionally on stage, television and in film for 42 years.
 He has performed in the works of August Wilson, (Charles) Fuller, Fugard, Stoppard, Gotonda, Becket, Pinter, Moliere, Shakespeare, Chekhov and others.
 He was in the original cast of A Soldier’s Play, produced by the Negro Ensemble Company, which won an Obie Award for ensemble acting and the Pulitzer Prize for best drama.
 He performed, taught and directed at the American Conservatory Theater for 22 years as a member of the core acting company.
 His many film and television credits include two seasons of Midnight Caller and a recurring role on the NBC series Trauma.
 Mr. Jones received his early theatre training at Karamu House in his hometown of Cleveland, Ohio.
 Other experience includes the Cleveland Playhouse, Berkeley Rep, San Jose Rep, and San Francisco Shakespeare Festival.